chrispangg/sf-automation-switch/README.md

 ## ****How to Install and run the script****
 - make sure the Salesforce CLI is installed
-- Optional - use a Python Virtual Environment i.e. venv, conda or virtualenv
+- Optional(recommended) - use a Python Virtual Environment i.e. venv, conda or virtualenv
+    - If you are using venv, then locate the venv folder and activate i.e. source venv/bin/activate
 - Make sure the packages are installed in your local machine by running :`pip install -r requirements.txt`
 - Setup `.env` file at the root level.
     - SFUSERNAME - username for logging into the Salesforce Org